Robert Dyas: History

+At St Nicholas, Chislehurst, on Saturday June 26 1953, the grandson of the founder and chairman of the company, Patrick Dyas (1917-2002), married the daughter, Helen (1928-1994), of Donal Morphy, the founder of Morphy Richards.
+They had four daughters.
+His father was Samuel Robert Dyas (1877-1942).

 Robert Dyas has survived several catastrophes including the Great Depression and the Blitz in which the head office, warehouse and 18 shops were destroyed.

 In 1997, Robert Dyas's head office and warehouse burnt down in Croydon; the head office is now in Wimbledon, London, after a time in Leatherhead, Surrey.

 In March 2004, Robert Dyas was bought by Change Capital Partners, a private equity firm headed by former Marks & Spencer chairman Luc Vandevelde.

 By spring 2009, the company had come close to collapse with rumoured debts of £30 million.
 Change Capital Partners had lost control of the company to Lloyds Banking Group and Allied Irish Banking Group who owned the debt.
-Following a management buy-out, backed by the Lloyds Banking Group on 8 April steps were taken by September of that year to secure its viability through a debt-for-equity deal that gave its lenders a majority stake in the chain.
+Following a management buy-out, backed by the Lloyds Banking Group on 8 April 2009 steps were taken by September of that year to secure its viability through a debt-for-equity deal that gave its lenders a majority stake in the chain.

 In 2010–2011, Robert Dyas introduced a new trading format, increased its online offering and expanded the use of web kiosks and browsers.

 The company was put up for sale in November 2011 by the Lloyds Banking Group and Allied Irish Banking Group.
 Following a sale process led by Cavendish Corporate Finance, the company was successfully sold in July 2012 to Theo Paphitis.

+By 2026, the company accounted for 4.27% of the market, making it the fifth-largest ironmongery retailer in the UK.

 Shops and products

 Robert Dyas currently operates 93 standalone shops (down from 97 in April 2014).
 Shops vary in size from a large 9000 sqft right down to 1250 sqft.
 Shop count has also decreased at Ryman Limited, likewise owned by Theo Paphitis, with shops closed at lease expiry.
 This has led to a decreased turnover by 2.5%.
 Shops are mainly found in London and the south east of England, but also exist as far away as Bristol in the West and Solihull and Kenilworth in the West Midlands.

 In 2013 a rolling programme of introducing electronic displays into shops was started.
-Now 20 shops have both electronic screens in shops, showing infomercials, plus screens in front windows showing electronic posters.
+As of 2013, 20 shops have both electronic screens in shops, showing infomercials, plus screens in front windows showing electronic posters.
 Shop teams in some locations also use portable tablets to help customer purchasing decisions and improve their overall shopping experience.

-The product range is primarily focused on housewares, 'end of line' products as special offers and light DIY.
+The product range is primarily focused on housewares, 'end of line' special offers and light DIY.
 Core departments include kitchenware, vacuums and kitchen appliances, steam cleaning, cleaning chemicals and laundry products, garden care, outdoor leisure, DIY tools and materials, home office and technology.
 The business has also expanded into seasonal gifting ranges at key times of the year.